PhilLockett/EBookGen/README.md

 "content.opf", "toc.ncx" and "toc.xhtml" based on user input and should not need modifying.

-The application also generates "build.bat" and "build.sh" which can be used to create an epub file (Template/Template.epub).
-However these files require a zip client that can be run from the command line and the files should be updated to run that zip client.
-Note: by default the generated files run the 7zip client from the default install directory.
+The application also generates the command files "build.bat" and "build.sh" which can be used to create an epub file (Template/Template.epub).
+However these command files require a zip client that can be run from the command line be installed.
+The command file(s) should be updated to run the installed zip client.
+Note: by default the generated files run the 7Zip client from it's default install directory.

 ## Dependencies
-PTDesigner is dependent on the following:
+EBookGen is dependent on the following:

   * Java 15.0.1
   * Apache Maven 3.6.3